Malbork Castle: Origins

 The Teutonic Order had been created in 1191 in Acre (present-day Israel).
 When this last major stronghold of the Crusader states in the Levant fell to the Muslims in 1291, the Order moved its headquarters to Venice before arriving in Prussia.

 The castle was built by the Order after the conquest of Old Prussia (c.
 1222–1274).
 Its main purpose was to strengthen their own control of the area following the Order's 1274 suppression of the Great Prussian Uprising of the Baltic tribes.
 No contemporary documents survive relating to its construction, so instead the castle's phases have been worked out through the study of architecture and the Order's administrative records and later histories.
 The work lasted until around 1300, under the auspices of Commander Heinrich von Wilnowe.
 The castle is located on the southeastern bank of the river Nogat.
-It was named Marienburg after Mary, patron saint of the religious Order.
+It was named after Mary, patron saint of the religious Order.

-Malbork became more important in the aftermath of the Teutonic Knights' conquest of Gdańsk (Danzig) and Eastern Pomerania in 1308.
+Malbork became more important in the aftermath of the Teutonic Knights' conquest of Gdańsk and Eastern Pomerania in 1308.
 The Order's administrative centre was moved to Marienburg from Elbing (now Elbląg).
 The Grand Master of the Teutonic Knights, Siegfried von Feuchtwangen, who arrived in Marienburg from Venice, undertook the next phase of the fortress' construction.
 In 1309, in the wake of the papal persecution of the Knights Templar and the Teutonic takeover of Danzig, Feuchtwangen relocated his headquarters to the Prussian part of the Order's monastic state.
 He chose the site of Marienburg conveniently located on the Nogat in the Vistula Delta.
 As with most cities of the time, the new centre was dependent on water for transportation.